TaalVerena/tidy-tasks/README.md

 # Tidy Tasks
-Welcome to Tidy Tasks, a personal to-do list app built with Python and Google Sheets.
+Welcome to Tidy Tasks, a personal to-do list app.

 ## Introduction
 Tidy Tasks is designed to help you keep track of your to-dos by adding, editing removing and marking tasks as complete.